Pcdejong/Datalogic-Android-Stage/README.md

     Version 4.1 Implementation of deploying local Scan2Deploy files Version 4.2 Fix for offline devices (ADB).
-    Version 4.3 Implement direct import of Surelock and Surefox settings files (instead of autoimport) Version 4.4 Implement possibility to set fixed ip adresses with the DLintentSDK
+    Version 4.3 Implement direct import of Surelock and Surefox settings files (instead of autoimport) Version 4.4 Implement possibility to set fixed ip adresses with the DLintentSDK + Fix for autoreboot